gavincarr/statik/README.md

 No databases or dynamic web infrastructure are required, meaning you can host your blog on a simple vps and still have it perform like a star when you're slashdotted.
-The only real requirements are perl >= 5.10, and a few perl modules from CPAN:
+The only real requirements are perl >= 5.06, and the following perl modules from CPAN:

-- parent
 - Config::Tiny
+- DateTime
+- DateTime::Format::Strptime
+- DateTime::Format::RFC3339
 - Encode
 - Exporter::Lite
+- Hash::Merge
 - JSON
-- Hash::Merge
+- parent
 - Text::MicroMason
-- Time::Piece
 - URI

 Dynamic content, like comments and comment threads, are possible